Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> nba [( nba [ "pts" ] > nba [ "opp_pts" ]) & ( nba [ "game_result" ] != 'W' )] . empty True >>> nba [( nba [ "pts" ] < nba [ "opp_pts" ]) & ( nba [ "game_result" ] != '50' )] . empty True
+>>> nba [( nba [ "pts" ] > nba [ "opp_pts" ]) & ( nba [ "game_result" ] != 'W' )] . empty True >>> nba [( nba [ "pts" ] < nba [ "opp_pts" ]) & ( nba [ "game_result" ] != '50' )] . empty True Fortunately, both of these queries return an empty DataFrame.

 Be prepared for surprises whenever you lot're working with raw datasets, peculiarly if they were gathered from different sources or through a circuitous pipeline.
 You lot might see rows where a team scored more points than their opponent, but yet didn't win—at to the lowest degree, co-ordinate to your dataset!
 To avoid situations like this, make certain you add further data cleaning techniques to your Pandas and Python arsenal.